dekorateio/dekorate/examples/spring-boot-with-svcat-on-openshift-example/readme.md

-# Spring Boot with Service Catalog on Openshift
+# Spring Boot with Service Catalog on OpenShift

 The purpose of this example is to demonstrate the following: